codyaverett/memento/personal/job-hunting/jb-hunt-topics.md

 ## Native Considerations
 - Multiple types of client devices of various sizes and specifications
+- Device orientations.. component layout changes
-- Cannot guarantee that the user will always have a persistent connection (Same with mobile web app)
+- Cannot guarantee that the user will always have a persistent connection (Same with mobile web app) so is there some offline data store that provides the user with some limited functionality or does the app allow users to locally queue up
+- I imagine with a logistics company there are some very spotty connection areas
 - Code reuse across different platforms (IOS, Android, Desktop)

 ## Upgrading RN